For the best experience, please enable JavaScript in your browser settings.

 The Water Amendment Bill, allowing public-private partnerships (PPPs) on water bodies, would leave farmers at the mercy of water controllers, with small farmers facing an uncertain future if the bills pass.

-Stakeholders have criticised Water Bill.
+Stakeholders have criticised the Water Bill.
 “Allowing individuals to construct dams and dictate water terms will make farming unaffordable and uncompetitive,” Mary Kathomi of Kilimo Cha Haki, a lobby group said,

 Stakeholders warn that requiring paid certificates for water use, farming, transport, and markets will introduce more regulations and costs, further burdening farmers already struggling to compete with cheap imports.

-Dr. Joseph Mugachia, a livestock farmer, a veterinarian and runs livestock hospital in Nairobi, criticised Parliament for lacking technical input from agricultural and policy experts.
+Dr. Joseph Mugachia, a livestock farmer, veterinarian and who runs a livestock hospital in Nairobi, criticised Parliament for lacking technical input from agricultural and policy experts.
 He warned that the proposed laws would increase consumer prices, burden farmers with costly and punitive regulations, and likely lead to food shortages and reliance on imports.

 “The high cost of production and heavy penalties will push many farmers to abandon their work,” Mugachia said.
 “Agriculture should be treated as a patriotic duty, as it is in developed nations that prioritise food security.”